flipperdevices/flipperzero-firmware/documentation/UnitTests.md

 Unit tests are special pieces of code that apply known inputs to the feature code and check the results to see if they are correct.
 They are crucial for writing robust, bug-free code.

-Flipper Zero firmware includes a separate application called [unit_tests](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/applications/debug/unit_tests).
+Flipper Zero firmware includes a separate app called [unit_tests](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/applications/debug/unit_tests).
 It is run directly on Flipper devices in order to employ their hardware features and rule out any platform-related differences.

 When contributing code to the Flipper Zero firmware, it is highly desirable to supply unit tests along with the proposed features.